Badri Kvaratskhelia

 Badri Kvaratskhelia (ბადრი კვარაცხელია; born 15 February 1965) is a Georgian professional football manager and former player who played as a forward.
-Born in the Georgian SSR of the Soviet Union, he also represented Azerbaijan internationally.
+Born in the Georgian SSR of the Soviet Union, he represented Azerbaijan internationally.
 He is the father of Khvicha Kvaratskhelia, a current Paris Saint-Germain player.

 Playing career

-In early 1990s, Kvaratskhelia spent three seasons at this hometown team Skuri in the second tier of the Georgian football league system before he joined reigning top-tier champions Dinamo Tbilisi for one year.
+In early 1990s, Kvaratskhelia spent three seasons at his hometown team Skuri in the second tier of the Georgian football league system before he joined reigning top-tier champions Dinamo Tbilisi for one year.
 In 1997, he moved to Azerbaijani club Kapaz Ganja, who claimed both the league title and the national cup that season.

 The next year Kvaratskhelia signed for Shamkir and became the league top scorer in the 1999–2000 season.
 On 19 July 2000, he scored a hat-trick in a Champions Cup qualifier against Skonto Riga.

 In 2000, he made his debut for the Azerbaijan national team in a 0–0 draw against Georgia.
 Later he played two more international matches.

 Kvaratskhelia ended his playing career in 2005 and returned to Georgia.